Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: More Analysis and ablation study

 \subsection{Experimental characteristics}

-\textbf{Group \& fine-grained action} First, to better understand the difficulty of action recognition on the HiEve, we calculate the per-class AP value for each action category. \autoref{fig:slowfast_category} displays the results obtained by SlowFast~\cite{slowfast} method.
+\textbf{Group \& fine-grained action} First, to better understand the difficulty of action recognition on the HiEve, we calculate the per-class AP value for each action category. \autoref{fig:slowfast_category} displays the results obtained by SlowFast~\cite{slowfast}.
 What stands out in this figure is the poor performance of some group behavior recognition, such as \textit{`gathering'}, \textit{`running-together'}, and \textit{`sitting-talking'}.
 Besides, the performance encounters a marked decline when recognizing fine-grained actions.
-For example, the algorithm is hard to distinguish the \textit{`running-alone'} from \textit{`sitting-alone'}.
-These results suggest that some measures could be taken to tackle the group and fine-grained action recognition problem in our HiEve dataset for further improvement.
+For example, it's hard to distinguish the \textit{`running-alone'} from \textit{`walking-alone'}.
+Compared to the vanilla SlowFast, our proposed action recognition baseline can effectively improve the accuracy of categories highly related to human skeletons.
+We also notice that our proposed baseline only gains slight improvement in these group-level and fine-grained categories.
+These results suggest that introducing pose information does improve action recognition under complex scenes.
+However, in our future work, specific measures need to be taken to further boost the performance of fine-grained \& group action categories in the HiEve dataset.

 \textbf{Hard video sequence} First, we make a simple subjective analysis of the test video sequence.
 The \textit{CrowdIndex} is calculated for each test video sequence to measure the crowding level of frames.
 The top-3 sequences with the highest \textit{CrowdIndex} could be naturally regarded as relatively hard examples in the test set.
 Specifically, they are \textit{hm\_in\_bus} (ID:21), \textit{hm\_in\_dining\_room2} (ID:22), and \textit{hm\_in\_subway\_station} (ID:24).
 Furthermore, we report the weighted-AP of FT-HRNet\cite{dhrn2019} on each video sequence, since this metric pays more attention to crowded scenarios.
 As shown in \autoref{fig:poes_resutls_each_video}, consistent with our assumption, the performance shows a sharp degradation in all of these three video sequences.
 This indicates that the crowded level is a major influence on video understanding tasks in HiEve.
 Surprisingly, the performance on video sequence \textit{hm\_in\_stair3} (ID:30) also meets a marked drop whereas its crowded level is relatively low among all sequences.
 The reason for this is that it was dominated by the overhead view.
 To sum up, the hard example in our data set are close to the real-world scenes, namely, the severe human occlusion and various video angles.